 Please be aware that due to national demand of adrenaline auto-injectors, there are occasional drug shortages and times where orders for AAI's cannot be provided in a timely manner.
 When this happens, the nurses will assess where the most appropriate place is for the current spare AAI's to be stored in school.

-The 'Emergency Adrenaline box' is sealed by an easy to remove tag and contains the following:
+The 'Emergency Adrenaline box' contains the following:

 - 1 x EpiPen 300mcg

 - Instructions on how to use the device

 - Manufacturer's information

 - An administration record